- Practice Hours (by appointment)

 Children under the age of 6 are Bulk Billed.

-Please be advised that a Full fee will be applied to Saturday morning appointments for all including Concession Card holders and Children under 13.
+Please be advised that a Full fee will be applied to Saturday morning appointments for all, including Concession Card holders and all ages children.

 Procedures performed in this practice such as Skin Excisions, ECG, stitches(Suturing),some dressings etc., attract separate fees, please enquire at reception.